-Researchers across the GRI come into regular contact with the latest technology to aid in the mitigation of potentially disruptive threats, managing an emergency response, and optimizing recovery and adaptation in the aftermath of disasters.
+Researchers across GRI come into regular contact with the latest technology to aid in the mitigation of potentially disruptive threats, managing an emergency response, and optimizing recovery and adaptation in the aftermath of disasters.
 These technological solutions generally fall into two categories: decision-support and communication tools and analysis tools.

 Decision-Support and Communication Tools